vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2004d The Vākāt.aka Heritage.
 Indian Culture at the Crossroads.
 Edited by Hans T. Bakker.
 Egbert Forsten, GroningeṇGonda Indological Studies XIII.

-*2005 Commemorating the DeaḍA note on Skandagupta’s Bhitarī Inscription, vv.
+*2005 Commemorating the Dead.
+A note on Skandagupta’s Bhitarī Inscription, vv.
 8–12. in: Sharma, R.K. & Devendra Handa (eds.), Revealing the Past: recent

 trends in art and archaeology.
 Prof. Ajay Mitra Shastri Commemoration